edude545/perdition/notes/Writeup.md

 - Christian beliefs about evangelism and conversion, and their logical conclusion.
 - The concept of Hell.

-The judgement each soul has received is intended to be seen as unjust.
-If the player objects, the angel justifies each judgement with Bible passages, theological arguments, and quotes from modern-day Christians.

 ### Characters

 Two characters were written for the prototype.